cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

 title: Calling Steps from Step Definitions
 ---

-> TODO: Deprecated feature?

-It is possible to call Steps from [Step Definitions](/step-definitions/):
+It is possible to call steps from [step definitions](/step-definitions/):

 ```
 # ruby